MFG Lite - System DB and Login Implementation

 Rules

-• Plans define maximum user count.
+• Plans define minimum and maximum license limits.

 • Modules are selected independently.